Doctelligence/din.github.io/contact.md

 | Saturday  | 10:00am - 4:00pm |
 | Sunday    | Closed          |

 For immediate assistance during business hours, please call our main line listed above.
-For other inquiries, feel free to send us an email or fill out the contact form below, and we'll get back to you promptly.
+For other inquiries, feel free to send us an email or fill out the contact form below, and we'll get back to you within 72 hours.